 How could the Lord GOD return to the adulterous bride when His own Law forbids it?

-This stumped and befuddled the wise and learned for centuries.
+This mystery stumped and befuddled the wise and learned for centuries.

-As I mentioned, Paul was the leading authority of ‘the Scriptures’.
-So, with his understanding of who Jesus was (the Lord GOD-in-the-flesh), and what he came to do, Paul is about to explain this ‘great mystery’ to “those who know the Law”.
+As I mentioned, Paul was a leading authority of ‘the Scriptures’.
+So, with his understanding of who Jesus was (the Lord GOD-in-the-flesh), and what He came to do, Paul is about to explain this ‘great mystery’ to “those who know the Law”(v.1).

 Romans 7:1-4 1Or do you not know, brothers—for I am speaking to those who know the law—that the law is binding on a person only as long as he lives?
 2For a married woman is bound by law to her husband while he lives, but if her husband dies she is released from the law of marriage.
 3Accordingly, she will be called an adulteress if she lives with another man while her husband is alive.
 But if her husband dies, she is free from ‘that’ law, and if she marries another man she is not an adulteress.

 Paul is telling these ‘Lost Sheep from the House of Israel’, that they’re released from ‘that’ law of the Husband, that kept them in the Divorced-Adulteress state these past 800 years!
 God, who had divorced them, came into this world (Jesus) to redeem them, and when He died, they were then released from ‘that’ law of the husband’; they are no longer an ‘Adulteress’, and are now released to belong to another!